Elies-tech/Tryhackme-Journey/networking.md

 A network is a connection between devices that allows them to communicate with each other.

-It enables systems to exchange data and access shared resources.
+It enables systems to:

-To better understand this concept, we can look at examples from everyday life:
+* exchange data
+* access shared resources

+### Examples from everyday life

-* A group of friends: They are connected through shared interests, hobbies, or skills.
+* **Group of friends:** Connected through shared interests, hobbies, or skills

-* When buying a product, we are part of a larger physical network (production → delivery → selling).
+* **Supply chain:** Production → delivery → selling

-* A library: It is designed to store and retrieve information.
+* **Library:** Designed to store and retrieve information

-In everyday life, networking is used for activities such as browsing websites, sending messages, or streaming content.
+### Real-world usage

+Networking is used for:

+* browsing websites
+* sending messages
+* streaming content

 Networks are essential for modern digital communication.
 Without them, services like Google or online messaging would not be possible.

+---

 ## Types of Networks

-Networks can be categorized based on their size and how they are connected.
+Networks can be categorized based on:

+* size
+* connection type

 ### LAN (Local Area Network)

-A LAN connects devices within a limited area such as a building, apartment, or school.
+A LAN connects devices within a limited area such as:

+* homes
+* apartments
+* schools

+**Example:**
-For example, your computer and a printer within the same home network are part of a LAN.
+A computer connected to a printer in the same home network.

-LANs are typically fast and used for local communication between devices.
+**Key characteristics:**

+* high speed
+* local communication

 ---